 To pack for Hilo, start with the basic packing list for a warm destination and use that as a starting point.
 However, visiting this eastern shore of Hawaii’s Big Island requires some unique modifications to a typical tropical vacation packing list.
 Here are six essentials to take to Hilo, Hawaii:

 I know, I tirelessly encourage Seattle tourists not to pack an umbrella – but that’s because in Seattle, sidewalks are crowded and winds are often strong- a particularly bad combination for umbrella use.
-In Hilo, Hawaii, however, umbrellas are essential, since, in this warm environment, raincoats can quickly turn sweaty and soggy.
+In Hilo, Hawaii, however, umbrellas are essential.
+In this warm environment, raincoats can quickly turn sweaty and soggy.

 2) Raincoat or Poncho